If you’re in the market for a new way to take photos in 2023, this camera buying guide is a must-read!

 DSLRs are versatile, have good ergonomics, great battery life, and most importantly, they work with a wide variety of interchangeable lenses.

-On the minus-side, they’re bigger, heavier, and don’t offer the best in auto-focus (and various other) technologies, like the other types of camera below.
+On the minus side, they’re bigger, heavier, and don’t offer the best in auto-focus (and various other) technologies, like the other types of cameras below.

 DSLR cameras feature APS-C or ‘full frame sensors’ – more on that below.

 A mirrorless camera doesn’t have the mirror that’s found inside a DSLR camera, which gives it various advantages.
 They can have fixed or interchangeable lenses.

 I’ve written an entire article on DSLR vs mirrorless cameras, but to sum up: